nataliexists/purrgatory-screensaver/readme.md

 ## installation
 move "purrgatory.scr" into "C:\Windows", and move "purrgatory.wav" into "C:\Windows" as well.
-(i promise this isnt a virus, this is just how screensavers work) then, you go to the screensaver settings and switch to the purrgatory screensaver. itll automatically open a bunch, just close it each time
+(i promise this isnt a virus, this is just how screensavers work) then, you go to the screensaver settings and switch to the purrgatory screensaver like usual.

 ## usage
 you can exit the screesaver by pressing any key on your keyboard, but f1 opens up the info panel and escape closes